extract xml(a,b,c,d)

 </customers>

-In parameter b we use the XPath expression "//customers/customer/address".
+In parameter b we use the XPath expression //customers/customer/address

-We leave parameters c, d and e empty.
+We leave parameters c and d empty.

 As a result, we then get the following XML.